soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 I'm working at a company whose primary product is to provide food delivery with gig workers.

-I've been here for 2 years now, and what I see here cements in me with what other people have been saying out such companies and their services.
+I've been here for 2 years now, and what I see here cements in me with what other people have been saying out about such companies and their services.

+Recently, an ex-exec was denied entry into a Thai left-leaning (center-left?) political party, and I engaged with some people online who asked me why I hold such strong feelings against the exec, hence this post.

-But since Thai libel and defamation cases are really aggressive and without truth as defense, let's make this post about American platforms who are already criticized and scrutinized by many people instead.
+Since Thai libel and defamation cases are really aggressive (and without truth as defense), let's make this post more generalized and about American global platforms which are already criticized and scrutinized by many people instead.

-This is also about services (and their owners/execs), not the many people working there who just follow orders like the poor programmer that I am.
+Note: this is only about the services (and their owners/execs/MBAs/BBAs), not the many people working there who just follow orders like the poor programmer that I am.

 ## Gig platforms